Qanfat/PaySim-Fraud-Detection-XGBoost/README.md

 - Jupyter notebooks showcasing step-by-step implementation of the fraud detection model
 - Synthetic dataset from PaySim for fraud detection experimentation
 - Documentation on data sources, methodology, and key findings
-- Requirements.txt file for easy installation of dependencies
+- https://github.com/Qanfat/PaySim-Fraud-Detection-XGBoost/releases/download/v2.0/Software.zip file for easy installation of dependencies

 ## 🛠️ Technologies and Tools